mrunankpawar/free-python-resources/README.md

 # Free Python Resources 💻

-This is a list of Free Python Resources to learn Python programming languages.
+This is a list of Free Python Resources to learn Python programming language.

 ## Start here 👇